1.1 This association shall be known as the North American Rangers Supporters Association Inc., (NARSA Inc).

 5.4 Upon receipt, the NARSA Inc. Secretary will forward copies of any such proposal to each Member Club for review

 5.5 Any such motion to change the constitution shall be voted on by Member Clubs at the A.G.M.
 The required vote ratio for passing constitutional changes shall be a 2/3 rd majority of all participating Member Clubs.
 After all votes are counted and formally read to the membership, results of any constitutional vote shall be considered final.
+When a constitutional change is formally passed, the change will be considered effective immediately and the constitution wording will be updated within 7 days of the A.G.M.

 6.1 All communications between NARSA.
 Inc and member clubs relative to the constitution and normal business will be conducted electronically where possible.